JeremyLikness/DurableDungeon/README.md

 ## Get started
 Clone the repository.

+> *Optional* :
+>
-There is a console app that monitors the queue.
+> There is a console app that monitors the queue.
 By default, it uses the [Azure Storage Emulator](https://jlik.me/e9i).
 To use a real storage account, set `STORAGE_CONNECTION` to the connection string.
 Run this in a separate window to view "game play."

-Run the functions app locally.
+Alternatively, you can monitor the queue directly.
+The app generates a lot of logging information so the console is useful for demoing steps in a clearer fashion.

+Run the functions app locally from Visual Studio 2017 or later, Visual Studio Code (tasks and settings are included) or by using the functions runtime directly.
 Create a file in the root of the `DurableDungeon` project named `local.settings.json` and populate it with this to use the storage emulator:

 ```json
 {